adi-sd/udemy-angular-course/README.md

 ### Property and Event Binding

--   Custom property binding
+-   Custom property binding : inside the component

     -   @Input() decorator : to allow parent component to set the property of the child component
     -   @Input('<property-alias>') : <property-name> will be available to parent component to bind

--   Custom property binding
+-   Custom property binding : from the component
     -   EventEmitter<data-type>() : to create custom event properties
     -   @Output() decorator : to send the event outside the component (to the parent specifically)